 Last month I did something that I have only done once before: I went on a trip to Paris without my husband and children.
 GASP!
 I know, right?!
-Who am I to be so bold and brazen, to travel across land and sea for several hours without them?
+Who am I to travel across land and sea for several hours without them?
 I tell you who – a very happy woman.

 Don’t get me wrong – I love traveling with my kids, showing them the world and having adventures together.
 But as any mother knows, a vacation with your family is not really a vacation in the truest sense.
 And while I love traveling with my husband, he doesn’t like to shop for shoes and he probably thinks that I talk too much.
 A girlfriend trip was what I needed and what better place than Paris!